crisk73/AO-basepack-Italy/README.md

 # AO base pack Italy and Alps
-This is a hi-res mesh XP12 compatible base package covering Italy and Alps.
+This is a hi-res mesh XP12 compatible base package for AutoOrtho covering Italy and Alps.
 Patches are used for some sloped airports (such as Courchevel).
 I'd like to share those pre-built tiles to be used either with AO or ME.

 Hi-res mesh can be found here: [Coverage map viewfinderpanoramas.org](https://viewfinderpanoramas.org/dem1d.html) You need to manually copy elevation data files in each correct XX+XXX folder inside the Elevation_data folder in O4XP.